 The museum has an exciting Education Kit program including one about history and cultural diversity in Rock Springs.
+These are designed not to have a require a staff member and to be used at the educator's convienence.
 Get more information on it here.

 If there is another topic you would like to see a program developed for please let us know and we will see what we can do!